AzureAD/microsoft-authentication-library-for-js/extensions/docs/msal-node-extensions.md

                 accountName: "test-msal-electron-account",
                 usePlaintextFileOnLinux: false,
           });
-// Pass the persistence to msal config's cachePlugin msalConfig.cache.cachePlugin = new PersistenceCachePlugin(persistence);
 // Use the persistence object to initialize an MSAL PublicClientApplication with cachePlugin const pca = new PublicClientApplication({
                 auth: {